VA House – Southcentral VA Districts

 As a parent, I want the best for my children and yours – safe, nurturing schools; highly qualified teachers; and equal opportunities for every child.
 As a small business owner, I want graduates who are prepared for the workforce with strong values, critical thinking skills, and a drive to work hard.
 I want high quality, good paying jobs for our families.

-Current Position: State Delegate for District 63 since 2016
+Current Position: State Delegate of District 63 since 2016

 Affiliation: Democrat